 Fable or Fact?
 Verifying Old Family Stories.
 Don’t you wish you knew just HOW true certain family stories are?
 Though you may never be able to fully prove (or disprove) some stories, this lecture demonstrates how to “de-mythify” handed-down tales into truer ones that may be even more compelling.
 Follow my research into legends on my family tree.
 See what I discovered, and then consider how the new evidence reshapes the story and how you would tell it.
 Inspiring and entertaining even for general audiences, this can be delivered in a regular lecture format, a 90-minute discussion-driven format, or as a banquet/keynote talk.

 How Learning about the Past Can Change the Future.
 How does family history become “family future?”
-A TED talk-style, story-driven, visually-rich commentary weaves together research on the value of building our intergenerational identity, stories about how my everyday ancestor experienced dramatic historical events, and the powerful, personal impact their examples have had on my life.
+This TED talk-style, story-driven, visually-rich commentary weaves together research on the value of building our intergenerational identity, stories about how my everyday ancestors experienced dramatic historical events, and the powerful, personal impact their examples have had on my life.

-New in 2025: Finding and Using U.S. Obituaries More Effectively.
+New in 2025: Finding U.S. Obituaries More Effectively.
 Obituaries can help you reconstruct families and find missing relatives, whether you’re doing genealogy or building trees for DNA matches.
-Learn from actual case studies a full range of strategies for finding and accessing obituaries from different time periods (including in religious periodicals and recent notices that only appear online).
+Learn from actual case studies a full range of strategies for finding obituaries from different time periods.
+(This includes today: we’ll talk about finding online-only obituary content and understanding differences between original postings and aggregator websites.)
 Learn a trick for finding citations for unidentified news clippings.
-You’ve never seen obituaries treated with this kind of depth and detail!
+You’ve never seen obituary-finding treated with this kind of depth and detail!

 Directory Assistance: Finding Your Family History in City Directories.
 Looking for records in-between U.S. censuses that may reveal your family’s relationships, movements, occupations and other stories?
 Directories may help you build year-by-year narratives about their lives.
-You’ll learn what’s in city directories, how to explore them in major online collections and elsewhere, and how to use them in conjunction with other resources to reconstruct more detailed, nuanced narratives about your family’s history.
+You’ll learn what’s in city directories published in different time periods and how to explore them in major online collections and elsewhere.
+You’ll love the inspiring case studies about how to use city directories along with other resources to reconstruct more detailed, nuanced narratives.

 Meet PERSI, and Discover Treasures in Genealogy Periodicals.
 (For intermediate to advanced researchers.)
 You may be missing out on 30% of genealogy discoveries if you’re not digging into history and genealogy newsletters, journals and magazines.
 Biographical profiles, stories about ancestral churches or schools, how-to tips for researching a locale, indexes and transcripts of local records are all among those treasures.
 Learn to find and access this content using PERSI, the Periodical Source Index.
 See how to navigate PERSI on the FREE Allen County Public Library website portal, and success stories that can inspire your own foray into periodical research.